haddocking/haddocking.github.io/education/molmod_online/docking.md

   'Submit' your query.
 </a>

-By selecting the 'Cluster partners by protein function' option the software will look into the function of the protein partners that interact with each binding surface.
+By selecting the 'Cluster partners by protein function' option, the software will look into the function of the protein partners that interact with each binding surface.
+This will allow you to eventually discover a patch of residues involved in the binding with p53.

 <a class="prompt prompt-question">
   What is the most relevant cluster in our case?
   How many residues are above the 0.5 probability threshold ?
 </a>

-Download the outputs of ARCTIC-3D.
+At the bottom of the page, download the outputs of ARCTIC-3D.
 ARCTIC-3D will provide a structure of the human MDM2, and add the residue contact probability in the *b-factor* column, enabling to easily visualise it on PyMOL.

 <a class="prompt prompt-pymol">